 5) Nello married Michilina Colavecchio on 10 May 1916.
 They had five children – Theodore, Matilda (who died in infancy, 19 days after her birth in 1919), Marjorie, Norma, and Rudolph.
 Lena’s sister Letizia married Domenic.

-6) You can’t find this guy in Baseball-Reference, so we have some work to do to put together his baseball biography… However, I know his nickname was Fungo.
+6) You can’t find this guy in Baseball-Reference using his correct name – he’s listed as Wells and not Nello – so we have some work to do to put together his baseball biography… However, I know his nickname was Fungo.

-7) He was given a tryout with the White Sox in 1919, but didn’t pan out and returned to pitching in Northern Michigan and Minnesota – mostly mining towns with baseball teams.
-When he registered for the draft during World War I, he was pitching for a team in the Western League Circuit.
+7) He was given a tryout with the White Sox in 1918 but between minor injuries and a lack of experience he was dispatched to the Hutchinson (KS) Salt Packs for that season.
+That team didn’t draw well and moved mid-season to Oklahoma City (see team photo below).
+After that, he disappears from the sports page and he returned to pitching in Northern Michigan and Minnesota – mostly mining towns with baseball teams.
+When he registered for the draft during World War I, he was pitching for a team in the Western League Circuit (the Hutchinson/OKC team).
 From the looks of it, the bulk of his baseball life was probably pitching in semi-professional leagues.

 9) Tedeschi was inducted into the Upper Peninsula Sports Hall of Fame in 1993.